Trip Tips: Singapore woos high-fliers, history buffs, foodies

 Here are tips for getting the most out of a trip to Singapore from Reuters, whose 2,600 journalists in all parts of the world offer visitors the best local insights.

-Singapore, whose name means Lion City in Sanskrit, was colonised by the British in the early 19th century.
+Singapore, whose name means Lion City in Sanskrit, was colonized by the British in the early 19th century.
 Before that, it was inhabited by no more than a thousand people.

-The preceding centuries are shrouded in myth and legend, with Chinese travellers and Javanese chroniclers alluding to a lair for pirates and the sighting of a majestic lion.
+The preceding centuries are shrouded in myth and legend, with Chinese travelers and Javanese chroniclers alluding to a lair for pirates and the sighting of a majestic lion.

 The little red dot, as Singapore is fondly known among locals, has since overcome its smallness and lack of resources to become an economic powerhouse - an evolution that critics say has led to soul-sapping materialism, political apathy and intellectual homogeneity.